janastu/swtstore/README.md

 * Run the setup.py script to install  `` python setup.py install ``

+You're done with the installation step.

-You're done installing swtstore.
-Now you need to configure it to run.
+Now you need to configure swtstore to run it correctly.

 Configure swtstore
 ------------------

+* Make sure you have configured the user management module with correct values.

 * Copy the contents of ``sample_config.py`` inside the ``swtstore`` directory into ``config.py`` inside ``swtstore`` directory itself.

-  Assuming you are using a *-nix based system, and you are in the root directory of the codebase,
+  Assuming you are using a \*-nix based system, and you are in the root directory of the codebase,

   `` $ cp swtstore/sample_config.py swtstore/config.py``